Bachelor of Music (Jazz and Improvisation)

 If you are an Aboriginal and/or Torres Strait Islander person, you may like to contact our Faculty’s Wilin Centre for Indigenous Arts and Cultural Development before proceeding.
 They can assist you with your application and provide you with additional information about your study options.

-Once your course application is submitted through VTAC, you will be directed to complete and submit the Audition Application Form through SlideRoom and pay an additional non-refundable administration fee of $US55.
+Once your course application is submitted through VTAC, you will be directed to complete and submit the Supplementary Information Form through SlideRoom.
+Applicants will be charged a non-refundable processing fee payable via SlideRoom.
 Information will be provided in your VTAC application with links to SlideRoom directly.
 You need to do this before the VTAC application closing date.

 STEP 3 Submit an audition/folio